oc-shopaholic/oc-shopaholic-plugin/README.md

 * Data import (product, offers, categories, brands) from a CSV file.
 * Basic products filtering (by category, brand etc.) and sorting (by price, new additions etc.)

+With the help of Shopaholic’s standard functions, combining them together it’s also possible to solve many other non-trivial tasks, such as displaying blocks of random products, displaying the cheapest and most expensive products, etc.

 In order to cater to the growing scalability demands of a project, the ecosystem provides [extra plugins](https://octobercms.com/plugin/lovata-shopaholic#extensions) to extend the basic functionality.
 With these plugins sellers can:

 * Manage multi-language content (via [RainLab.Translate](https://octobercms.com/plugin/rainlab-translate)).